renaissance-publishing/renaissance/content/chapters/12-injury-and-recovery.md

 Most characters heal naturally, albeit slowly, from both physical and psychological harm:

 - Characters heal 1 DV per day.
 After all DV has been healed, they heal 1 Wound per *week*.
 - Characters heal 1 SV per day.
-After all SV has been healed, they heal 1 Wound per *month*.
+After all SV has been healed, they heal 1 Trauma per *month*.

 Of course, some characters can heal at very different rates; when this is the case, it will be indicated by some feature the character has.
 Notably, several races have *Fast Healing*, which allows them to heal *much* faster (*Fast Healing* is described in *Senses, Movements and Special Abilities*).